ian-richard/pda_cardGame_testing/part_1_docs/testing_task_1.md

   dif highest_card(self, card1 card2):
   #typo, 'dif' should be 'def' and a comma between card1 and card2 in the arguments
   if card1.value > card2.value:
+#indentation error, this if statement should be indented by two spaces/1 tab.
     return card
     #error, this should return 'card1', not 'card'.
   else: